inspec/inspec/docs-chef-io/content/inspec/reporters.md

 ## Automate Reporter

 The `automate` reporter type is a special reporter which sends its results over the network to [Chef Automate]({{< relref "/automate/">}}).
-To use this reporter, you must pass in the correct configuration via a json config `--config`.
+To use this reporter, you must pass in the correct configuration via a json configuration `--config`.

-Example config:
+Example Configuration:

 ```json
 {